pyodide/pyodide/docs/usage/faq.md

   # set n_threads = 1
 ```

-Bear in mind that you can still import the packages and use the general info API, but you cannot
+You can still import the packages and use the general info API, but you cannot
 start any asynchronous work without receiving a `RuntimeError`.

 ```pycon